jabowery/HumesGuillotine/LaboratoryOfTheCounties/README.md

 ## The Laboratory of the Counties Social Causality Contest

+Although this is merely a toy dataset, it may serve to illustrate some of the features of the proposed reform of the social pseudosciences.
+The following description of contest rules are therefore best thought of as a way to conceptualize what would ensue once a much larger dataset had been curated from the adversarial negotiation of what data to include in the contest.
+It may even serve as the basis for an initial contest for students who are interested in getting a hands-on intuition for why this approach to reforming the social pseudosciences would be practical at scale.

 The objective is to optimally compress the ecological social data described below.

 See "[Cell Trajectory Inference Based On Single Cell Stacked Auto Encoders](https://dl.acm.org/doi/10.1145/3757749.3757796)" for only one of the ways that developmental dynamics can be latent in data even without an explicit time axis.